bensultan1985/bensultan1985/README.md

 👋 Hi, I’m @bensultan1985
 👀 I’m interested in building software tools to help people perform tasks and meet goals.
-🌱 I’m currently learning React-Native and bettering my understanding of React/Redux.
+🌱 I’m currently learning React-Native, and hope to publish an app in the Apple store by the end of 2021.
 📫 How to reach me: bensultan1985@gmail.com

 <!---